-Unlike some towns, Whitehall isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Whitehall are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Whitehall is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Whitehall is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Whitehall who work in office and administrative support (23.22%), sales jobs (20.85%), and management occupations (9.95%).

 The percentage of adults in Whitehall who are college-educated is close to the national average for all communities of 21.84%: 18.51% of the adults in Whitehall have a bachelor's degree or advanced degree.